-If your organisation should be involved in fire plans and has an interest across the whole fire plan area, please contact us about being added to this list.
+If your organisation should be involved in fire plans and has an interest across the whole fire plan area or in a specific zone, please contact us about being added to this list.

 Zone information

 Waimea Basin Zone

 The Waimea Basin Zone stretches from the Mount Arthur Range in the West to the Richmond Range in the east.
 It is bordered on the north by the Coastal Zone and south by the Murchison/Lake Zone.